If you can’t find what you’re looking for here, just email The Philly Contraption Contest at email@example.com.

 So what the heck is a Rube Goldberg machine?

-A Rube Goldberg machine is a contraption that is deliberately engineered to accomplish a very simple task in the most complicated and absurd way possible through a series of steps.
+A Rube Goldberg machine is a contraption that is deliberately engineered to accomplish a simple task in the most complicated and absurd way possible through a series of steps.
 The more — and the more ridiculous — steps, the better.
 The machines are named after the American cartoonist Rube Goldberg.

 Oh, like the game Mousetrap?